 Beaches

 There are many beaches in Santorini, but they are not the draw for which the other Greek islands are known.
 They are also off the beaten path and not near the bigger island attractions.
 If you are looking for a white-sand resort beach, you will not find it here.
 I would call it a unique educational experience due to the volcanic nature of Santorini.
 The beaches are usually of red or black volcanic pebbles.
-There are three that are worth a visit if you have the time: Kokkini (Red Beach) and Aspri (White Beach), and Mesa Pigradia (Black Beach).
+There are three that are worth a visit if you have the time: Kokkini (Red Beach), Aspri (White Beach), and Mesa Pigradia (Black Beach).

 Black Sand

 The black sand beaches of Kamari and Perissa are on the island’s southeast corner.
 A mountain separates them, but you can hike between the two or take a taxi-boat ride.
 These beaches are suitable for hikers; several hotels have sections reserved with lounge chairs and food and drink service.
 They shuttle you down from the hotel at set times of the day.
-It is an easy drive if you have a car.
+It is easy to drive if you have a car.

 Caldera Aegean Sea trips